 Love Denison?
-Help spread the word about Day of Giving throughout your network and community to support the school, students, faculty, and beyond.
-Day of Giving ambassadors can serve from anywhere in the world in many ways, including:
+Help spread the word about Annual Fund fundraising initiatives throughout your network and community to support the school, students, faculty, and beyond.
+Annual Fund ambassadors can serve from anywhere in the world in many ways, including:

-- Sharing content and information on social media about Day of Giving
+- Sharing content on personal social media accounts to encourage participation

 All ambassadors will receive a toolkit with all the content needed — just use your network, and you are set!

-Benefits: Playing a direct role in supporting students, faculty, and the future of Denison; all ambassadors will receive a special thank you for their role in making this day a success
+Benefits: Playing a direct role in supporting students, faculty, and the future of Denison; all ambassadors will receive a special thank you for their role in making annual fund fundraising a success.

 Denison Everywhere Volunteers